Coming Soon

 Delacorte Press | 9780593498859 | Published January 13, 2026

-Growing up, the siblings could not have been more different.
-Billie was shy, small, bookish, more like their mother; tall, blond Mickie was boldly sexual, craving attention, and lacking empathy for anyone, like their father.
+Graduating magna cum laude from MIT is the happiest day of Billie Banks’ life, although her family is not part of it.
+Her mother, who always supported her, died when Billie was 17.
+Since then, her father has been slowly drinking himself to death on the family farm in Iowa, and she and her younger sister, Mickie, have grown even more estranged.
 Despite Billie’s attempts to look after Mickie following their mother’s death, her sister consistently treated her with cruelty.
 So when Mickie invites Billie to move in with her in Los Angeles, Billie is both wary and hopeful.
 Taking a leap of faith, she joins her sister on the West Coast.
 While Mickie lands a questionable modeling job and falls in with a fast crowd, Billie begins working at a pathology lab and starts dating a warm, supportive reporter at the Los Angeles Times.
 But then the siblings’ difficult history once again rises to the surface.

 Random House | 9780593731352 | Published January 13, 2026

 1869.
 Tibet is closed to Europeans, an infuriating obstruction for the rapidly expanding British Empire.
-In response, Britain begins training Indians --- permitted to cross borders that white men may not --- to undertake illicit, dangerous surveying expeditions into Tibet.
-Balram is one such surveyor-spy, an Indian schoolteacher who, for several years, has worked for the British, often alongside his dearest friend, Gyan.
+In response, Britain begins training Indians to undertake illicit, dangerous surveying expeditions into Tibet.
+Balram is one such surveyor-spy, an Indian schoolteacher who has worked for the British, often alongside his dearest friend, Gyan.
 But Gyan went missing on his last expedition and is rumored to be imprisoned within Tibet.
-Desperate to rescue his friend, Balram agrees to guide an English captain on a foolhardy mission: After years of paying others to do the exploring, the captain, disguised as a monk, wants to personally chart a river that runs through southern Tibet.
+Desperate to rescue his friend, Balram agrees to guide an English captain on a foolhardy mission.
+The captain, disguised as a monk, wants to personally chart a river that runs through southern Tibet.
 Their path will cross fatefully with that of another Westerner in disguise, 50-year-old Katherine.
+Denied a fellowship in the all-male Royal Geographical Society in London, she intends to be the first European woman to reach Lhasa.

 Penguin Press | 9780593832806 | Published January 13, 2026